squid-cache/squid-cache.github.io/RequestUseCases.rst

 [[TableOfContents()]]

 = Request that is not parsable =
+In this example, Socket refers to an object representing a single OS Socket - an fd on unix, a HANDLE on windows.

+HttpClientConnection refers to a single HttpClientConnection object - which represents the use of a single socket for HTTP.

  1. OS reports new socket available.
   * Comms layer constructs Socket object.
   * Comms layer holds RefCountReference to Socket - it cannot be freed until the OS is notified etc.
   * Socket holds CallbackReference to the comms layer to notify it of close.
  1. New Socket is passed to the listening factory for the port it was recieved on.
-  * Factory constructs SocketClient to represent the Socket at the protocol layer.
+  * Factory constructs HttpClientConnection to represent the Socket at the protocol layer.
   * Comms layer holds RefCountReference to Socket
-  * SocketClient holds RefCountReference to Socket - the socket cannot be freed until the SC requests it.
+  * HttpClientConnection holds RefCountReference to Socket - the socket cannot be freed until the SC requests it.
-  * Socket holds RefCountReference to SocketClient - neither 'owns' each other - the SocketClient is providing policy, the Socket providing implementation.
+  * Socket holds RefCountReference to HttpClientConnection - neither 'owns' each other - the HttpClientConnection is providing policy, the Socket providing implementation.
- 1. SocketClient tries to perform a read on the new socket.
+ 1. HttpClientConnection tries to perform a read on the new socket.
-  * Socket gets a CallbackReference to the SocketClient and the nominated dispatcher.
+  * Socket gets a CallbackReference to the HttpClientConnection and the nominated dispatcher.
  1. Socket requests read from the OS
  1. read completes
   * Socket hands itself and the read data to the dispatcher
-  * Dispatcher holds CallbackReference to SocketClient
+  * Dispatcher holds CallbackReference to HttpClientConnection
-  * Socket drops its CallbackReference to SocketClient
+  * Socket drops its CallbackReference to HttpClientConnection
- 1. Dispatcher calls back SocketClient
+ 1. Dispatcher calls back HttpClientConnection
-  * SocketClient fails to parse the request.
+  * HttpClientConnection fails to parse the request.
-  * SocketClient issues a write of an error page
+  * HttpClientConnection issues a write of an error page
-  * Socket holds a CallbackReference to the SocketClient and dispatcher
+  * Socket holds a CallbackReference to the HttpClientConnection and dispatcher
  1. Socket issues a write to the OS
  1. write completes
   * Socket hands itself and the write result to the dispatcher
-  * Dispatcher holds CallbackReference to SocketClient
+  * Dispatcher holds CallbackReference to HttpClientConnection
-  * Socket drops its CallbackReference to SocketClient
+  * Socket drops its CallbackReference to HttpClientConnection
- 1. Dispatcher calls back SocketClient
+ 1. Dispatcher calls back HttpClientConnection
-  * SocketClient calls close on Socket
+  * HttpClientConnection calls close on Socket
   * Dispatch drops its CallbackReference
-  * Socket holds CallbackReference to the SocketClient and dispatcher
+  * Socket holds CallbackReference to the HttpClientConnection and dispatcher
  1. Socket calls shutdown(SD_BOTH) to the os
   * Dispatcher gets given message to give to the Comms layer
   * Socket drops its CallbackReference to the comms layer.
-  * Dispatcher gets CallbackReference to SocketClient
+  * Dispatcher gets CallbackReference to HttpClientConnection
-  * Socket drops it CallbackReference to the SocketClient
+  * Socket drops it CallbackReference to the HttpClientConnection
- 1. Dispatcher dispatches close-complete to the SocketClient
+ 1. Dispatcher dispatches close-complete to the HttpClientConnection
-  * SocketClient removes its RefCountReference to the Socket
+  * HttpClientConnection removes its RefCountReference to the Socket
  1. Dispatcher dispatches close-complete to the Comms layer
   * Comms layer drops its RefCountReference to the Socket object
  1. Socket Object has no RefCountReferences held on it, and so frees.
- 1. SocketClient has no RefCountReferences held on it, and so frees.
+ 1. HttpClientConnection has no RefCountReferences held on it, and so frees.

 = Internal Request =